 It might be easier to find a teacher for the higher levels in a nearby city.
 Most teachers who are serious about teaching on the advanced level will live in an area with more students.
 Prepare to pay extra though as these teachers will be in high demand.

 Another choice to make is whether you want to take lessons at a teacher’s home or at a music studio/store.
 Many home teachers are a bit cheaper since they don’t have the expenses that a store does.
 The teacher is also earning the entire amount you pay.
 Their rate may be lower since it is not split between the teacher and the employer.

 However you should consider the convenience of a music studio.
 This is true if you have 2-3 students in a family who take more than one instrument.
 It may be easier to have all their lessons within a 1-2 hour time frame.
 Rather than driving to different locations you can plan all their lessons at the same time/place with various teachers.

 So What Should You Expect to Pay for Piano Lessons?

 Obviously prices can really vary based on your country and area.
 In Canada and the USA, most teachers I know have rates of $15-30 per half hour lesson.
 Some beginning teachers may give you a cheaper rate.
 Others who have advanced degrees and more experience might cost more.

 Overall, you can assume that you would spend $500-1200 per year on lessons when starting.
 My lessons are $20 per half hour lesson.
 If a student has 35 lessons over the year that works out to $700.

 You will need to research the teachers in your area and compare them to find who best meets your needs and budget.
-The question, “How much are piano lessons in your studio?” is only one of many when contacting a prospective teacher.
+This question about cost is only one of many when contacting a prospective teacher.
 If you need any help determining if a teacher’s rates are appropriate, email me!
 I’ll do my best to help you make the most out of the money you spend.